 How A.I. and Automation will Change the Lending Industry…and the World

-His presentation will explore how artificial intelligence will be used to identify sales targets in lending, assist in risk management and credit decisions, streamline and aid in the servicing of debt, and assist in default management.
+Reese's presentation will explore how artificial intelligence will be used to identify sales targets in lending, assist in risk management and credit decisions, streamline and aid in the servicing of debt, and assist in default management.
 He will also describe the ways that computers and automation will alter the lending industry, as well as which parts will always remain human-driven.

 Book sponsored by Bob Rinaldi, LLC